A six-year-old shooter just out-performed the entire current Call of Duty lineup on Steam. That's not a typo.

 The MW4 angle worth watching

 What most players miss in this story is the strategic timing.
 Current rumors point to Modern Warfare 4 as 2026's Call of Duty entry, developed by Infinity Ward, the same studio behind the 2019 reboot.
-A 90% discount right now would make sense as a funnel: get new or lapsed players into the original MW continuity cheaply, build familiarity with the characters and tone, then hit them with marketing for MW4 later this year.
+A 90% discount right now could serve as a funnel: get new or lapsed players into the original MW continuity cheaply, build familiarity with the characters and tone, then hit them with marketing for MW4 later this year.

-The key here is that the 2019 game serves as the narrative starting point for this entire sub-series.
-Modern Warfare II (2022) and Modern Warfare III (2023) both continued that story directly, so anyone jumping in now at £4.99 is essentially getting the prologue to whatever Infinity Ward has planned next.
+The 2019 game serves as the narrative starting point for this entire sub-series.
+Modern Warfare II (2022) and Modern Warfare III (2023) both continued that story directly, so anyone jumping in now at £4.99 is getting the prologue to whatever Infinity Ward has planned next.

 Whether Activision deliberately priced it this aggressively with MW4 in mind, or whether this is just a clearance move on a title they've already written off, the player response makes the case that the franchise's goodwill still lives in that 2019 era.
 For the full picture on what's coming next in the series, the official Call of Duty blog remains the best place to track announcements as Infinity Ward's next project gets closer to reveal.
 For everything else in gaming, keep an eye on the latest gaming news as the 2026 release slate starts to take shape.
 Make sure to check out more: